sjohnston00/HotshotTournaments/README.md

 7. Push your new branch and changes to your GitHub remote `git push -u origin <new-branch-name>`
 8. Create a new Pull Request to the `main` branch, which will then be reviewed, once reviewed and approved, the changes will be merged with the `main` branch
 9. You can now switch back to `main` branch using `git checkout main` then `git pull` then latest changes.

+---

+#### Using markdown
+Any files that have the `.md` suffix required the Markdown syntax to work properly, use this link to for a little [cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)